dantuluri/blog/views/iarrc18/main.md

 I even decided to look at the parking lot where I would be spending the next two days racing my ETG robot.

 Unfamiliar with Canada, University of Waterloo, and its students, I treaded the Engineering Building 5 with caution.
-I found a team who looked surprisngly young testing their bot in the building, but didn't believe that they were doing it for IARRC.
+I found a team who looked surprisingly young testing their bot in the building but didn't believe that they were doing it for IARRC.
 I didn't know you could freely stay in the building and work on your project at the time.

 ## Friday
 ***

 That team I saw on Thursday soon became friends with me on Friday.
 They had a somewhat basic OpenCV + Arduino robot, similar to many University level robots.
-I have to say they had some high quality people on the team who knew everything about their bot and seemed genuinly passionate about their bot.
+I have to say they had some high-quality people on the team who knew everything about their bot and seemed genuinely passionate about their bot.

 ![IARRC 2018](https://i.imgur.com/uKITFQa.jpg
  "IARRC 2018")

-Initially my robot was doing well roaming around.
+Initially, my robot was doing well roaming around.
 I was happy that at least the basic manual control worked over SSH.
 Then I started having the worst problem that I imagined.

 The ESC broke.

 Or at least I thought it did.
 I heard Ottabotics, in their words "quit" after their ESC broke, so I thought this was the end of the road for me.
 Surely, I hope it wasn't since I came from over 4,200 kilometers away, and I hoped a simple $50 piece of hardware didn't completely ruin my robot.

-Perserverence was one of the things a lot of the judges and organizers told me that they saw in me.
+Perseverance was one of the things a lot of the judges and organizers told me that they saw in me.
 I thought the same thing as well.
 I came upon two huge hurdles during testing days and somehow managed to debug and fix the issue in record time.
-Regarding the ESC, it took a lot of debugging and electrical engineering knowledge to finally figure out that an external power supply was not needed to power the power heavy servo motor.
+Regarding the ESC, it took a lot of debugging and electrical engineering knowledge to finally figure out that an external power supply was not needed to power the power-heavy servo motor.

 Debugging the ESC took me 3 hours of tireless work.
 Then I started collecting data.
 I knew that collecting track data was the only good use of my time and battery power instead of taking the ETG on joy-rides.
 I collected around 40,000 good images, or so I thought.

 ## Saturday
 ***

-Given how chill the University and High School teams were (in comparison to any competition in general in the Bay Area for High Schoolers) I was also pretty laxed, but still ready to go.
+Given how chill the University and High School teams were (in comparison to any competition in general in the Bay Area for High Schoolers) I was also pretty relaxed, but still ready to go.

 I just trained all my models on a cluster of Nvidia GPUs for an hour.
 I had gotten good loss scores so I thought my car was ready for the track.